What to Do If You're Unable to Pay Rent for Your Apartment

 Many landlords will give you a grace period if you tell them the situation and are willing to put down some money towards rent.

-If it’s just a matter of bad timing, you might be able to get away with paying your rent late.
+If it's just using it instead of bad timing, you might be able to get away with paying your rent late.

-That being said, it’s ideal to do your payments during the grace period mentioned in your rental agreement.
+That being said, making your payments during the grace period mentioned in your rental agreement is ideal.

 If you can't, you may need to pay an additional fee.